cpp-lln-lab/CPP_HPC/doc/run_fmriprep.md

 datalad get containers/images/bids/bids-fmriprep--21.0.1.sing
 ```

 Depending on the cluster “unlock” is needed or not.
+No need for `lemaitre3`.

 ```bash
 datalad unlock containers/images/bids/bids-fmriprep--21.0.1.sing